antonbobkov/byte_craft/hs/minecraft-viewer/README.md

 # potato-gen

 In this readme, we'll go over how we made the [bytecraft](http://bytecraft.club/) image generator using the Haskell [web3 package](https://hackage.haskell.org/package/web3).
-We use several packages in here to facilitate various operations which I'll only cover as much as necessary.
+We use several other packages in here too which I will only cover as much as necessary.
 Our main goal here is to cover how to use the web3 package in Haskell.

 First we need to load the abi of our contract:
 ```haskell
 [abiFrom|newpotato.json|]
 ```
-This is the magic sauce of the Haskell web3 module.
+This is the ~MaGiC sAuCe~ of the Haskell web3 module.
 It uses Template Haskell to generate type-checked Haskell methods that call our smart contract.
-This is what makes Haskell such a great language for writing web3 apps.
+This is what makes Haskell such a great language for writing your smart contract apps!

 The function names match those in the ABI.
 I find it helpful to define an incorrectly typed method to get the signature.
 For example, in our case, this